I use Cloudways web hosting.

 You’re Now On Cloudways!

 If everything up above went smoothly, then congratulations!
-Your site is now hosted on Cloudways.
+You’ve successfully completed your Cloudways migration!

 Now, if you had other sites on your old host, you’re basically going to repeat this same process for each site (minus the new account activation, of course).